 There are many methods to get rid of bed bug bites scars.

 Several home remedies and surgical procedures are used for this purpose.

-When bed bug bite occurs you should wash your skin with warm water and some soap.
+When a bed bug bite occurs, you should wash your skin with warm water and some soap.

 Homemade bed bug spray alcohol